Aamir-Developer/Spring-Hibernate-RestAPI/README.md

 Hibernate: Object Relational Mapping tool to map the Spring-Boot Application with the SQL data.
 In the Controller class, there are two webservices implemented:
 1. To retrieve all the order details by order ID.
 2. To retrieve all the order details with order number, date and status.
+Also, Orders are filterable by date.

 Guide to run the code:
 1. Clone the repository.